We ship locally, within Ontario and across Canada.

 Yes, we produced an Almonte Friendship Series gift pack of 4 bottles of 250ml.
 They are Vodkow Cream Chocolate (with Hummingbird chocolate), Vodkow Cream Maple (with Fulton's maple syrup), Vodkow Cream Coffee (with Equator coffee), and our Classic Vodkow Cream with no added flavour or colour.
 This pack is produced seasonally.

-We'll be introducing 750ml-sized bottles of Vodkow Cream Chocolate, Maple and Coffee in May, 2021.
-Please refer to our products online for availability.
+Yes, you can buy individual 750ml-sized bottles of Vodkow Classic, Chocolate, Maple and Coffee Cream Liquor.
+Please refer to our online store for quantities available.

 We are not currently conducting tours of the distillery owing to COVID-19.